 Many business owners relate to their businesses like their children.
 They conceived, nurtured, and lost sleep worrying about their fledgling companies until their work paid off and their creations succeeded.
 Selling a business can be an emotionally challenging and financially risky proposition.
 A seasoned business lawyer understands these factors and can help a retiring business owner exit the marketplace gracefully and profitably.
 The lawyer should know how to preserve trade secret confidentiality during negotiations and how to allocate asset values in the business sale agreement to minimize income and capital gains taxes for the seller.
 Perhaps more importantly, an old hand lawyer will truthfully tell his client what to expect about life after business ownership to spare the client disappointment and embarrassment.

 We Mean Business

 Business owners need experienced legal counsel to react to today’s rapidly evolving technologies and economic conditions.
-Hawkins Law PC’s attorneys have served small and family-owned businesses for more than two decades.
+The Hawkins Elder Law attorneys have served small and family-owned businesses for more than two decades.
 We have served such diverse businesses as trucking companies, newspapers, child care centers, waste management companies, concrete companies, hair salons, medical practices, funeral homes, agricultural seed producers, construction companies, sand & gravel producers, insurance agencies, internet service providers, automotive sales and repair services, engineering firms, industrial consultants, grocers, and restaurants.